honzee/RNAseqCNV/README.md

 # example of wrapper function (DO NOT RUN)
 RNAseqCNV_wrapper(config = "path/to/config", metadata = "path/to/metadata", snv_format = "vcf")

-# launch the shiny app with:
+# launch the Shiny app with:
 launchApp()
 ```

 #### 2.1.
 Input <a name="input"></a>
-Both the wrapper and the shiny app receive the same required input.
-Per-gene read counts and SNV minor allele frequency (MAF) and depth are used to produce the results.
+Both the wrapper and the Shiny app receive the same required input.
+Per-gene read counts and SNV mutant allele frequency (MAF) and depth are used to produce the results.
 Therefore, two types of files are needed for each sample.
 Examples of the input files can be found in the package directory.
 You can find the path with:

 ```
 file.path(find.package("RNAseqCNV"), "inst", "extdata")
 ```

-To use the wrapper or analyze samples inside the shiny application, path to **config file** and **metadata file** in correct formats need to be provided.
+To use the wrapper or analyze samples inside the Shiny application, path to **config file** and **metadata file** in correct formats need to be provided.

 ##### 2.1.1 Config <a name="config"></a>
 Config parameter expects a path to an R script as its argument.
-This R script defines paths to the input directories for both count files and files with snv information and also to the output directory.
+This R script defines paths to the input directories for both count files and files with SNV information and also to the output directory.
 The names of variables inside the script must be identical as those in the example below:
 ```
 out_dir = "/Path/to/output_dir"
 count_dir = "/Path/to/dir/with/count_files"